... Flood Watch remains in effect through Monday afternoon...

 The Flood Watch continues for

-* portions of Oregon and southeast Washington... including the
+* portions of Oregon and Washington... including the following

 * Through Monday afternoon

-the larger rivers seeing substantial rises Sunday.
-No flooding
+the larger rivers seeing substantial rises on Sunday.
+The ground

 A Flood Watch means there is a potential for flooding based on

-You should monitor later forecasts and be alert for possible
+You should monitor the latest forecasts and be alert for possible

 flood warnings.
 Those living in areas prone to flooding should be